Editing Digital Content

 Each section includes study notes and a commentary on the exercises, with examples and model answers where appropriate.
 There are 20 exercises throughout the course, giving you plenty of practice at honing your skills.

 Note that building your skills in Word and PDF mark-up is outside the scope of this course, nor do we cover editing website content generally.
-For more on these topics, we recommend CIEP’s other training courses: Editing with Word and Web Editing.
+For more on these topics, we recommend CIEP’s other training courses: Word for Practical Editing and Web Editing.